jasm32851/jasm32851.github.io/_posts/2019-7-22-Editing-Files-on-Remote-Server-From-a-Local-VSCode.md

 ```
  Host flatiron
-   Hostname gateway.flatironinstitute.org # change this
+   Hostname remotehost.org  # change this
-   Port XXXX
+   Port XXXX                # change this as instructed by Flatiron or the administrators of your server
    User jsmith              # change this to your cluster username
    ForwardX11 yes
    ForwardX11Trusted yes          # if you trust us (like -Y)
    DynamicForward 127.0.0.1:61080 # if you want to use Public:Playbooks/ssh_as_a_socks_proxy
    ControlPath ~/.ssh/.%r@%h:%p
    ControlMaster auto             # allows you to connect from other windows without re-authenticating
 ```

-With this in my `~/.ssh/config`, if I'm logged onto my remote host in one shell, I can connect to the Gateway server without entering my password using the command `ssh flatiron`.

- # Running on a Remote Host

 **Note**
 >If you aren't logged on to the remote server you want to connect to, do so now in a terminal window.

+With our modified `~/.ssh/config`, if we're logged onto our remote host in one shell, we can connect to the Gateway server without entering our password using the command `ssh flatiron`.

+ # Running on a Remote Host

-Now we can open up VSCode and use the `F1` key or `Crtl+Shift+p` to open the command palette.
+Now we can open up VSCode and use the `F1` key or `Crtl+Shift+p` (`Cmd+Shift+p` on OSX) to open the command palette.
 Type `Remote-SSH: Connect to Host` and VSCode will prompt us to enter something like `username@remotehost.com`.
 Luckily for us, since we set up those shortcuts earlier, we can just type `flatiron` (or whatever you chose to name your Host in `~/.ssh/config`) and after a few seconds we should be connected.

 **Note**
 >The VSCode server on your remote host won't see the extensions you've installed locally so you will need to install them again on the remote host.